Logo

 On 5 April 2009, at the EU-US summit in Prague Silvio Berlusconi proposed an eight-point road map to accelerate the Euro-Atlantic integration of the western Balkans.

-On 30 August 2008, the Libyan leader Muammar Gaddafi and Italian Prime Minister Silvio Berlusconi signed a historic cooperation treaty in Benghazi.
+On 30 August 2008, the Libyan leader Muammar Gaddafi and Silvio Berlusconi signed a historic cooperation treaty in Benghazi.

-Silvio Berlusconi defines himself as moderate, liberal, and a free trader, but he is often described as a populist or a conservative.
+Silvio Berlusconi defined himself as moderate, liberal, and a supporter of free trade; he was often described as a populist or a conservative.

-Silvio Berlusconi has declared himself to be persecuted by judges, having undergone 34 trials, accusing them of being manipulated by left-wingers and comparing himself to Enzo Tortora, victim of a miscarriage of justice.
+Silvio Berlusconi declared himself to be persecuted by judges, having undergone 34 trials, accusing them of being manipulated by left-wingers and comparing himself to Enzo Tortora, who was a victim of a miscarriage of justice.

 Nobody who knows Silvio Berlusconi and has watched the rise and rise of Donald Trump can fail to be struck by the parallels.